mobile rating

 Moreover, the Northern Circuit Kilimanjaro Route is one of the least frequented of all the routes.
 It circles the tranquil northern slope to Kilimanjaro’s eastern section.
 This ultimately means you’ll enjoy rarely used camps and remote slopes.
 It certainly is a perfect choice if you want a relaxed and quieter climb.

 You’ll drive to Londorossi Park and start the trek from Lemosho Gate.
-Afterward, you’ll go through the rainforest zone for three to four hours and reach Mti Mkubwa Camp, where you’ll spend the night.
+Afterwards, you’ll go through the rainforest zone for three to four hours and reach Mti Mkubwa Camp, where you’ll spend the night.

 Elevation – 2,100 m to 2,895 m